department-of-veterans-affairs/va.gov-cms/READMES/environment-variables.md

 ### Local Development

-The default values contained in [`.env.lando`](../.env.lando) are designed to work in a standard lando environment.
+The default values contained in [`.env.lando`](../.env.lando) are designed to work in a standard Lando environment.
 You shouldn't have to change these, but you are free to.

 If you are using a different Drupal development environment, you can create your own `.env` file by copying the `.env.lando`